tonethar/IGME-330-Spring-2019/projects/project-1.md

     - Well-commented code.
 Each and every function gets a comment indicating what it does
 2) It is expected and required that the code in the assignment (other than from approved libraries) is written by you.
 If you do end up using a small amount of code you found on the web, you must document where you got it from.
 Give credit and a link for all code (fragments or otherwise) that are not written you.
 Failing to give credit opens you to charges of **academic dishonesty**:
    - examples of acceptable use for this project:
-     - copying a GUID generating function "whole cloth" from StackOverflow - https://stackoverflow.com/questions/105034/create-guid-uuid-in-javascript
+     - copying and lightly modifying code for an emboss effect - https://www.i-programmer.info/programming/graphics-and-imaging/2078-canvas-bitmap-operations-bitblt-in-javascript.html?start=2
      - copying and lightly modifying code for a "hamburger" menu - https://www.google.com/search?q=vanilla+javascript+hamburger+menu
    - Cite the code source **both** in the source code itself as a comment, and in your final documentation
    - Be sure to make borrowed code "your own" as much as possible for example by simplifying or improving the clarity of the code,  using `let` or `const` instead of `var`, getting rid of inline event handlers (which are prohibited in this project) and so on